Brainspotting Happens!

 Brainspotting provides therapists with powerful tools which enable their patients to quickly and effectively focus and process through the deep brain sources of many emotional, somatic and performance problems.

-Through lecture, live demonstration and small group practice participants will learn to do the following:
+Through lecture, live demonstration, extensive discussion and Q/A, as well as practice in dyads, participants will learn to do the following:

 -